 These documents are referred to as suitability checks because they are used by the CLPNM to assess whether an applicant or registrant is suitable to practise as a member of the profession.

 The main reason is to strengthen public protection, and trust and confidence in the profession.
 Periodic suitability checks will also be required by provincial legislation that is expected to take effect in the next few years.

-Those selected to provide updated suitability checks are notified individually by mail, early in each registration year.
+Those selected to provide updated suitability checks are notified by email, early in each registration year.
 They are then required to submit all three checks by May 31 of that year, in order to be eligible to renew their registration for the following year.
-Be sure to keep your personal contact information on file with the CLPNM up-to-date.
-While your initial notice will come by mail, the CLPNM may send you follow-up information by mail or email.
+Be sure to keep your contact information on file with the CLPNM up-to-date.
+While your initial notice will come by email, the CLPNM may send you follow-up information by mail or email.
 Inaccurate contact information could mean you will not receive a notice, which in turn, could have implications for your next year’s registration renewal.

 Please review the CLPNM’s Fact Sheet on Suitability Checks for specific instructions.